 To begin with, it is important to choose a floor pattern that you truly love.
 The floor pattern is what you’re going to see the most.
-The tile border pattern is not as important because it’s usually only noticeable when you are next to the pool.
+The tile border around the top is not as important because it’s usually only noticeable when you are next to the pool.
 So, it’s mostly important for coordinating your pool with your deck.
 Tara also offers you the option of removing the tile if you want or even replacing the tile on the pattern with another from our collection.
 So, focus your decision more on the bottom portion of your pattern choice and less on the border.

 The next big aspect of your decision is the color.
 The color sets the tone for the backyard.
 It can be safe and conservative or unique and spectacular.
 I’m going to go into depth on this characteristic because it is so important for your long-term satisfaction.

-St. John’s Bay and Emerald Bay are recent additions that are quickly attracting attention because of the original designs.
+St. John’s Bay and Emerald Bay, usually classified as light blue patterns, are such unique designs they are quickly attracting attention.
 Both of these patterns are designed without a border.
 Liners without tile borders are becoming increasingly popular.
 These two patterns were designed with that in mind.
 Any of the patterns in our collection can be ordered without a tile border, though.

-The pattern style and color are the most obvious considerations when you begin your search.
+The pattern style and color are the most obvious considerations when you begin your search for a new liner.
 But, there are other aspects that are equally important.
 The lifespan and durability of the liner are important and should factor into your decision.
 That’s why Tara only offers patterns that are produced here in America.
 You don’t have to worry about the quality of the vinyl because the American virgin vinyl that we use is made from only the finest raw ingredients.
 Patterns manufactured overseas use filler ingredients that can lead to premature wrinkling, fading and weathering.
 We stand behind our patterns with the strongest warranty in the industry.
 You can pick any pattern you like and know that it will give you the maximum performance.
 If you want to find out more about maximizing the lifespan of your liner check out our care and maintenance tips.

 One last choice our customers struggle with is the thickness of the liner.
 This isn’t a problem with Tara Liners, though.
-We have been fabricating liners for over 30 years and we have found that the perfect thickness for a pool liner is 20 mil.
+We have been fabricating liners for over 35 years and we have found that the perfect thickness for a pool liner is 20 mil.
 It is the best thickness for fit, flexibility and strength.
 The only time a thicker liner may be necessary is if the floor of the pool is very rough.
-We recommend that you choose that pattern you love and know that, regardless of thickness, it will last you 8 - 10 years.
+We recommend that you choose a pattern you love and know that, regardless of thickness, it will last you 7 - 10 years.
 It’s better to choose a pattern that will reward you each time you look at it rather than a pattern you don’t care for, that was offered in a thicker vinyl.